AreebaR23/Taylor_Generator/README.md

 # Taylor_Generator

-This is an API enpoint that generates Taylor related content.
+This is an API enpoint that generates Taylor Swift related content.